1. Quetzalcöätl (This Page),

 Go to Aztec History.

-Inevitably he is easily confused with the god Quetzalcöätl, after whom he presumably was named, and it seems likely that most Aztecs suffered from the confusion.
+Inevitably King Quietzalcöätl is easily confused with the god Quetzalcöätl, after whom he presumably was named, and it seems likely that most Aztecs, living much later, suffered from this confusion.

-Although we have no evidence to support such a view, it is provocative to imagine that Quetzalcöätl, the man, may also have suffered from this confusion, coming to believe himself an avatar or incarnation of the god whose name he bore.
+Although we have no evidence to support such a view, it is provocative to imagine that King Quetzalcöätl, may have suffered from the same confusion, coming to believe himself an avatar or incarnation of the god whose name he bore.
+He would not be the only monarch in history to have considered himself divine, after all.
 (If you wanted to make a compelling film, you could have him gradually slide into madness.)

 The human Quetzalcöätl appears to have been much given to religious fasting (perhaps rather conspicuously), and he was selected (?) to be king and high priest of the Toltecs when a vacancy occurred on the throne in the year Five House (AD 873), when he would presumably have been thirty.